ZaLab

 On January 7th 2010, after yet another racist attack against four laborers, the immigrants of Rosarno let their anger fuel an explosive riot, which included looting and destruction..

 Those hours of rioting were for many Italians a first introduction to these laborers, and they reacted with fear and responded with force.
 Berlusconi’s administration, via the Minister of the Interior and the Minister of Defense, made a statement that the riots were the result of “too much tolerance for illegal immigration,” and ordered the deportation of all immigrants from Rosarno.
 Meanwhile the Italian citizens of the region planned a “manhunt” of “the blacks,” an effort likely organized by the local mafia.
+In a few hours the immigrants were “cleared” from Rosarno and the problem was “resolved.”
+To forge a consensus among the fearful Italian public, politicians stated on television that legality had been restored and that undocumented immigrants would soon be deported from Italy.

 This wasn’t what happened.